-As of September 30, 2016 and 2015, 1 and 26 individual named endowment funds had estimated fair values that aggregated \$53,154 and \$451,301 less than their permanently restricted historical dollar value.
-This was the result of aggregated declines in financial markets since the endowment funds were established.
+As of September 30, 2017, there were no underwater endowment funds.
+As of September 30, 2016, there was 1 individual named endowment fund which had an estimated fair value of \$53,154 less than the permanently restricted historical dollar value.
+This was the result of aggregated declines in financial markets since the endowment fund was established.
 Endowments with fair value less than their permanently restricted historic dollar value are often referred to as "underwater" endowments.
 Though the Organization is not required by donor-imposed restriction or law to use its unrestricted resources to restore the endowments to their historic dollar values, accounting guidance for not-for-profit organizations requires that such losses and subsequent gains be reflected as changes to unrestricted net assets until the fair values of these underwater endowments again reach their historical dollar values.